GalymbekM/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project is a Applied DS course capstone for traffic accident prediction
+This project is an Applied DS course capstone for the Battle of Neighborhoods

-The business problem is to reduce severe accidents and save lives.
-On one hand, severe accidents can be avoided by means of public policy guidelines in the transportation sector, safety regulations both for pedestrians and drivers.
-Another solution is to use data driven apprroach to predict accidents.
-Then based on the predictions, make decisions accordingly.
-In our case, this can be solved by predicting the probability of severe accident based on the data on hand.
+The business problem description and dscussion of the background.
+Introduction where I discuss the business problem and who would be interested in this project.
+Data where I describe the data that will be used to solve the problem and the source of the data.
+Methodology section which represents the main component of the report where I discuss and describe any exploratory data analysis that I did, any inferential statistical testing that was performed, if any, and what machine learnings were used and why.
+Results section where I discuss the results.
 Further in the analysis, we should adapt our solutions based on the outcomes we get from such analysis.
+Discussion section where I discuss any observations you noted and any recommendations you can make based on the results.
+Conclusion section where I conclude the report.